certego/fw1-loggrabber/README.md

 # FW1-LogGrabber

 FW1-LogGrabber is a Linux command-line tool to grab logfiles from remote Checkpoint devices.
-It makes extensive use of OPSEC Log Export APIs (LEA) from Checkpoint's [OPSEC SDK 6.0 for Linux 50](http://supportcontent.checkpoint.com/file_download?id=48148).
+It makes extensive use of OPSEC Log Export APIs (LEA) from Checkpoint's [OPSEC SDK 6.0 for Linux 50](http://supportcontent.checkpoint.com/file_download?id=48148) and [OPSEC SDK 6.2 for Windows MSVC 10.0](http://supportcontent.checkpoint.com/file_download?id=48148)

 ## Documentation